We’ve put together a post on how to write and talk about poetry when you don’t have a clue.

 Sing whatever is well made. – William Butler Yeats

 Now that we’ve spoken about sound and emphasis, you could show off by discussing some of the most common poetry forms, including sonnets, haiku, and free verse.
+This will help you learn how to write and talk about poetry.

 Oxford Dictionaries: ‘A poem of fourteen lines using any of a number of formal rhyme schemes, in English typically having ten syllables per line.’